bullhorn/rest-api-docs/source/includes/entityref/_certificationfileattachment.md

 # CertificationFileAttachment

 This entity represents files that can be attached directly to candidate certifications.
-This will only be used in the ui if the `enableCandidateCertificationRequirement` pla is enabled.
+This will only be used in the user interface if the enableCandidateCertificationRequirement private label attribute is enabled.

 <table>
  <colgroup>